JakeWnuk/ptt/docs/USAGE.md

 - `ptt -vvv`: Show verbose statistics output.
 - `ptt -n 50`: Show verbose statistics output with a maximum of 50 items.
 - `ptt -o [FILE]`: Show output and save JSON output to a file.
+- `ptt -md`: Show output as a Markdown table.
 - These options are available for all transformations.

 #### Real Examples: